… is to enrich each student’s life through an ethics-centered education focusing on transforming concepts into business practice.

 - evaluate the ramifications of disruptive innovation and digital transformation on the future of work.

 Please purchase these books as soon as possible.

-I decided to add them to the course after the ordering deadlines so, unfortunately, you will not find them in the SHU bookstore.
+I decided to add them to the course after the ordering deadlines, so, unfortunately, you will not find them in the SHU bookstore.
 They are available from Amazon (click links) and will be delivered immediately if you choose the Kindle version or in two days for a print version if you have an Amazon Prime account.
-If you are interested in a Prime student membership
+You can sign up here if you are interested in a Prime student membership.

-You are responsible for “figuring it out” when it comes to the “how to” aspects of a project.
+You are responsible for “figuring it out” regarding a project’s “how to” aspects.
 If you don’t know how to do something … use one of the search engines above to “figure it out!”

 As in the law … ignorance (of the Course Policies) is not an excuse.

 - Communications: Slack DM (preferred)

 - Office Hours: Mon & Wed, 10a – 1130a (click here to join via Teams); also by appt, all office hours and other meetings will be held via Teams (see your Outlook Calendar for links to office hours) since it is impossible to observe social distancing rules in a small space

 We can schedule an alternative meeting time if you are unavailable during my office hours.
 As you know, our course communications platform is Teams.
 Please DM me in Teams with some days/times when you are available, and we can schedule a video conference in Teams.

 I can be reached via any number of platforms … Slack (preferred), email, voice, or video.
 As a general rule, I am available if I am online.
 You can DM me in Slack or post a question to the #1 Course Questions channel in our Slack workspace if you are already enrolled in one of my courses.
 I will try to reply to any communications as soon as possible but certainly no more than 24 hours after receipt.
 If you prefer a video conference (and who doesn’t?), please DM me with some convenient days/times, and we’ll set it up.